 Most people see themselves with slumped shoulders and don’t really recognize when the shoulders are high, tight, and need to be brought down.
 In those cases, the person usually leans on their elbows while working.
 This overstretches the pec minor and shortens the middle section of the serratus anterior to support the posture.
 You can read about that in this post.

-In this illustration, I’ve put a shadow of the pain pattern with the focus of pain in the shoulder.
+In this illustration, I’ve put a shadow of the pain pattern with a focus of pain in the shoulder.
 I’ve also illustrated the muscle that causes this pattern in the deepest red.

 The trick is to put it in the right place.
 Cover the area over the muscle.
 I’ve put the green asterisk for the greatest relief.
-You could put the patch anywhere, from the focus of pain in the shoulder, to the focus of pain on the forearm or between the shoulder and chest, but you’ll get the most significant relief from covering the muscle.
+You could put the patch anywhere, from the focus of pain in the shoulder, to the focus of pain on the forearm or between the shoulder and chest.
+However, you’ll get the most significant relief from covering the muscle.

 This works best under clothing as the fumes from the patch or cream can bother your eyes.

 Doorway stretches need to be done gently at first, with the elbows at chest level on the door frame.
-As the pecs release and lengthen over several sessions, raise the elbows on the door frame.
+Raise the elbows on the door frame as the pecs release and lengthen over several sessions.
 Finish with the elbows to stretch the clavicular pec over the pec minor.
 They often work together and have very similar pain patterns.

-Two things will speed this process; using the ice and stretch method or making this a regular habit by doing it several times a day for just a few seconds each time.
-I had notable changes over several weeks only from demoing this for a few clients a day.
+Two things will speed up this process; using the ice and stretch method or making this a regular habit by doing it several times a day for just a few seconds each time.
+I had notable changes over several weeks from demoing this for a few clients daily.

 This is one of the most useful and relaxing exercises that you’ll ever do.